 Before the secure by default feature was released, the security overrides in your Microsoft 365 Admin Center may have helped you whitelist KnowBe4.
 However, since the secure by default feature was released, some of these overrides were disabled for security reasons.
 For a list of security overrides that were disabled, see Microsoft's Secure by default in Office 365 article.

-Microsoft’s new secure by default feature may affect current whitelisting rules that your organization has in place.
-Due to this change, you can use Microsoft’s new Advanced Delivery Policies feature to whitelist KnowBe4.
-In this article, you will learn how to whitelist KnowBe4 with the new advanced delivery policy feature.
-For more information about the secure by default feature, see Microsoft’s Secure by default in Office 365 article.
+In this article, you will learn how to whitelist KnowBe4 with the advanced delivery policy feature.
+If you prefer video tutorials, you can also watch our Whitelisting by Advanced Delivery Policies in Microsoft 365 video.
+For more information about Microsoft's secure by default feature, see Microsoft’s Secure by default in Office 365 article.

-In Microsoft 365, an advanced delivery policy is a policy that can override several security configurations.
+In Microsoft Defender for Office (formerly Microsoft Defender for Microsoft 365), an advanced delivery policy is a policy that allows you to override several security configurations.

 - Default system alerts

-The ability to override these security configurations affects phishing security tests in the following ways:
+The ability to override these security configurations affects PSTs in the following ways:

-- Admin Submissions can determine that phishing security tests are not real threats, and alerts from AIR are not triggered.
+- Admin Submissions can determine that PSTs are not real threats, and alerts from AIR are not triggered.